zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 used after it has been freed, some general memory corruption.
 When investigating a segmentation fault (aka segfault), it is important to determine which process is causing it; it may not always be LAMMPS.
-For example, some MPI library implementation report a segmentation fault from their "mpirun" or "mpiexec" command when the application has been terminated unexpectedly.
+For example, some MPI library implementations report a segmentation fault from their "mpirun" or "mpiexec" command when the application has been terminated unexpectedly.